plotly/plotly.py/doc/python/selections.md

 df = px.data.iris()

 fig = px.scatter(df, x="sepal_width", y="sepal_length")
-fig.add_selection(type="rect", x0=3.0, y0=6.5, x1=3.5, y1=5.5)
+fig.add_selection(x0=3.0, y0=6.5, x1=3.5, y1=5.5)

 fig.show()
 ```

-## Selections using Path
+## Selections Using a Custom SVG

-In the above example, we added a rectangular selection (`type="rect"`).
+In the above example, we added a rectangular selection.
 You can also render a custom SVG for a selection by defining a `path` that can include single or multiple polygons.
 Here, we create a selection with a single polygon path "M2,6.5L4,7.5L4,6Z".

 Please note that multiple polygons e.g. "M0,0L0,10L10,10,L10,0Z M2,2L2,8L8,8,L8,2Z" could be used to subtract certain regions from the selection.